Response Time report represents the values of

 You can see the minimum (Min), maximum (Max), average (Avg) and Avg80-99 values of response time for each request, as well as the performance degradation factor (PDF).
 Performance degradation factor is a ratio of the response time to the baseline time for each request.
 It shows the degradation of performance under load.

 There are two values of response time in each cell: without page elements and including page elements (the last is shown in brackets).

 Next to the name of each request you can see how many times it was processed at the specified periods of time.

 This table shows the time of processing of various tasks that you added to user profiles.
-A task is a sequence of requests inside the Task operator.
-The program calculates the total time of processing of such sequences of requests.
+It corresponds to tasks calculated as a sum of all response times.

 In the table you can see the minimum (Min), maximum (Max), average (Avg) and Avg80-99 values of task time.
 There are two values of time in each cell: without page elements and including page elements (the last is shown in parenthesis).
 Also you can see the performance degradation factor (PDF) calculated for the whole task for the specified periods of time.